-160 See, e.g., Edwards v.
-Arizona, 451 U.S. 477 (1981) (overturning murder conviction, despite compliance with warnings-and-waiver requirement, because questioning occurred after suspect had requested counsel); People v.
+159/ See, e.g., Edwards v.
+Arizona, 451 U.S. 477 (1981) (overturning murder conviction, despite compliance with warningsand-waiver requirement, because questioning occurred after suspect had requested counsel); People v.
 Braeseke, 602 P.2d 384 (Cal.
 1979) (reversing conviction for triple murder because waiver of Miranda rights found inadequate on review); Letter of James K. Stewart, Director, National Institute of Justice, to Attorney General Edwin Meese (Dec.
 6, 1985) (materials documenting Ronnie Gaspard case, in which contract murderer of government witness in narcotics case was freed because officers questioned him after he had been assigned counsel); Memorandum of Assistant Attorney General Lois Haight Herrington to Attorney General Edwin Meese regarding Miranda (Oct.
 18, 1985) (various cases, and impact on victims).
-See generally Tucker, supra note 156, at 31-32.
+See generally Tucker, supra note 155, at 31-32.

-A second argument advanced in support of Miranda is that it serves to promote equity among defendants who might otherwise have disparate chances of avoiding conviction on account of differences in their personal circumstances.
-The Miranda decision itself invoked this consideration in support of a broad definition of the right to counsel it created.
-See pp. 56-57 supra.
-In the controversy that followed the Miranda decision, apologists for Miranda also frequently relied on this point in supporting its warning rules.
+Miranda decision itself invoked this consideration in support of a broad definition of the right to counsel it created.
+See pp. 52-53 supra.
+In the controversy that followed the Miranda decision, apologists for Miranda also frequently relied on this point in suporting its warning rules.
 In the absence of such warnings, the argument ran, suspects who happened to know of the rights covered by the warnings would enjoy an unfair advantage in comparison with those who did not.

 However, so long as interrogations are conducted so as to ensure that innocent suspects are not coerced into making false admissions, this argument is without force.
 It is not unfair to obtain and use a suspect's statements to convict him for a crime that he has in fact committed, just because more knowledgeable criminals are better able to exploit the rules of law to defeat justice.
-161 As Attorney General Nicholas Katzenbach observed: "I have never understood why the gangster should be made the model and all other raised, in the name of equality, to his level of success in suppressing evidence.
+160/ As Attorney General Nicholas Katzenbach observed: "I have never understood why the gangster should be made the model and all others raised, in the name of equality, to his level of success in suppressing evidence.
 This is simply the proposition that if some can beat the rap, all must beat the rap."
-162 If disparities among defendants are to be addressed, the sensible way to do so is by devising rules of pretrial interrogation that minimize the potential for obstruction and manipulation by all defendants.
+161/ If disparities among defendants are to be addressed, the sensible way to do so is by devising rules of pre-trial interrogation that minimize the potential for obstruction and manipulation by all defendants.